LLFIO v2.00

 Build instructions

-These compilers and OSs are regularly tested:
+These compilers and OSs are regularly tested by CI:

 Other compilers, architectures and OSs may work, but are not tested regularly.
 You will need a working Filesystem TS implementation in your STL, and at least C++ 14.